10 Tips for Western Road Trips

 8. Plan out your hotels in advance

 There is nothing worse than driving around late at night after being on the road all day and finding out that every hotel is booked.
 You are wasting both gas and time!
 Save yourself some extra hassle and cash by booking your hotel online before you leave.
-This also allows you to find a hotel with your required amenities (pets allowed, breakfast, etc.).
+This also allows you to find a hotel with your required amenities (pets friendly, free breakfast, etc.).
 Being tired at night and searching for a hotel is not fun!

 9. Invest in Sirius Radio